holochain/holochain-proto/README.md

     hc gen dev <NAME>

-To aid development, the `gen dev` command also produces a `test` sub-directory with sample chain entries of the format `<index>_<schema-type>.zy`  The command:
+To aid development, the `gen dev` command also produces a sample `test` sub-directory with exposed function calls of the format `<test_num>.zy`

+The command:

     hc test <NAME>

-validates these data entries against the validation rules.
-Thus you can run this command as you make changes to your holochain DNA to confirm that it's all working.
+runs those test functions.
+Thus you can use this command as you make changes to your holochain DNA files to aid in test-driven-development.

 After you have cloned or completed development for a chain, you can start the chain (i.e. create the genesis entries) with: